 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide was at 2:49 am and the next low tide will be at 3:01 pm.
-The first high tide will be at 9:03 am and the next high tide at 9:23 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 5:00 am and the next low tide at 5:41 pm.
+The only high tide of the day was at 11:18 am.

-The lunar phase is a Waxing Gibbous.
-Today we have 14 hours and 59 minutes of sun.
-The solar transit is at 12:38 pm and the length of time the moon will be visible will be 9 hours and 56 minutes.
+The lunar phase is a Waxing Crescent.
+Today we had 9 hours and 5 minutes of sun.
+The solar transit was at 11:32 am and the length of time the moon will be visible will be 9 hours and 51 minutes.

-The tidal coefficient today is 83, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient increases to 88 to end the day with a tidal coefficient of 92.
-The tide heights today are 0.3 ft, 9.2 ft, 0.3 ft and 10.5 ft.
+The tidal coefficient today is 100.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient drops to 97 to end the day with a tidal coefficient of 94.
+The tide heights today are -0.7 ft, 11.5 ft and -1.6 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Peak Island which is of 11.8 ft and a minimum height of -2.0 ft.

-The solunar fishing calendar in Peak Island tells us that today is an average day for fishing, the fish activity forecast is average.
+The solunar fishing calendar in Peak Island tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Peak Island.
 The times are generated in local time in Maine and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: